PyO3/pyo3/guide/src/function/signature.md

 <div class="warning">

-⚠️ Warning: This behaviour is phased out 🛠️
+⚠️ Warning: This behaviour is being phased out 🛠️

 The special casing of trailing optional arguments is deprecated.
 In a future `pyo3` version, arguments of type `Option<..>` will share the same behaviour as other arguments, they are required unless a default is set using `#[pyo3(signature = (...))]`.